SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 ## Next steps

 Congratulations!
-You have deployed a extension to a modern SharePoint page from app catalog.
+You have deployed an extension to a modern SharePoint page from app catalog.
 You can continue building out your Hello World extension in the next topic, [Hosting extension from Office 365 CDN (Hello world part 4)](./hosting-extension-from-office365-cdn.md), where you will learn how to deploy and load the extension assets from a CDN instead of localhost.